 If water does not flow freely from the drain line when the lever is lifted, then the water heater must be checked.
-Phone Rheem Service or their nearest Accredited Service Agent / Centre to arrange for an inspection.
+Phone your Rheem Service Centre to arrange for an inspection.

 The temperature pressure relief valve should be replaced at intervals not exceeding five (5) years and the expansion control valve should be checked for performance or replaced at intervals not exceeding five (5) years.
 The checking of the valves performance or replacement should occur more frequently in areas where there is a high incidence of water deposits.
-Refer to "Water Supplies" on page 14.
+Refer to "Water Supplies" on page 17.